sysanchez/maven-roasters-sales-analysis/README.md

 ***Drive Revenue with Top-Performing Products  and Manage Low-Demand Items***

-Maven Roasters should continue promoting high-performing drinks like Barista Espresso and Brewed Chai Tea, as they generate strong revenue despite varying transaction counts.
-To increase sales of lower-demand items like syrups, the company could bundle them with popular drinks or offer limited-time flavors to encourage add-on purchases.
-Additionally, highlighting handcrafted beverages in marketing efforts can reinforce customer preference and further boost sales.
+- Astoria: Build on Brewed Chai Tea's strong performance by promoting it with loyalty perks such as "Buy 5, Get 1 Free" to keep customers engaged.
+Encourage sales for Barista Espresso, which has lower volume but high revenue, by emphasizing its high-quality beans or introducing limited-edition variations.
+Increase demand for syrups by bundling sugar-free and regular options with popular drinks or offering free flavor shots for a limited time.

+- Hell’s Kitchen: Make the most of Brewed Chai Tea's success by offering seasonal variations like chai latte specials to keep customers excited.
+Find ways to boost revenue for Gourmet Brewed Coffee by testing premium pricing or promoting larger sizes.
+Help customers personalize their drinks by highlighting syrups as customization options and featuring them on digital menu boards or apps.

+- Lower Manhattan: Take advantage of Barista Espresso's popularity by introducing loyalty-based incentives, specialty versions, or subscription-based coffee programs.
+Focus on increasing Brewed Chai Tea sales by marketing it as a specialty item and offering premium add-ons like oat milk or honey drizzle.
+Encourage more purchases of Brewed Green Tea and syrups with wellness-focused promotions like "Antioxidant Boost" bundles or limited-time flavors.

 ## Limitations

 1. Short Time Frame – This analysis covers only six months (January to June 2023), so it may not fully capture seasonal trends or long-term shifts in customer behavior.
 A full year of data would provide a more complete picture of patterns and opportunities.

-2. No Customer-Level Insights – The dataset is transaction-based, meaning it doesn’t track individual customers.
-Without this, it’s harder to analyze repeat purchases, customer loyalty, or personalized buying habits, which could help in shaping targeted marketing strategies.
+2. No Customer-Level Insights – The dataset is transaction-based, meaning it doesn’t track individual customers, which are typically analyzed to understand repeat purchases, customer loyalty, and personalized buying habits, all of which could help in shaping targeted marketing strategies.

 3. External Factors Not Considered – The analysis focuses on sales data without factoring in outside influences like local events, competitor activity, or economic trends.
 These factors may have played a role in sales fluctuations but aren't reflected in the dataset.